How To Bleach Hair Blonde: A Step-by-Step Guide for a Radiant Transformation

 What is Bleach hair

 Bleaching, in the context of hair care, is a chemical process used to lighten the color of hair.
 It involves the application of bleach, typically containing hydrogen peroxide, which breaks down the natural pigment (melanin) in the hair shaft.
-This process is often used to achieve blonde or lighter hair shades.
+This process is often used to achieve blonde or lighter hair shades (like 60, 613) or even platinum.
 Bleaching can be effective but should be done carefully to minimize damage, and it’s usually followed by toning to achieve the desired hair color.
+This process requires proper technique and care to avoid damage such as dryness, breakage, or hair fall.

 Bleaching hair